Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 1/docker_sql/notes/notes.md

         --table_name=yellow_taxi_data \
         --url=${URL}

+*Why is port=5432?
+Because this image is running the ingest_data.py inside the network 'pg-network' which means it's looking for 5432 and not 5433 The py file is meant to load data into the postgres running inside the network (i.e in port 5432).
+If I `run pgcli -h localhost -p 5433 -d ny_taxi`, I'll find that the data is present on running sql queries.
+The pgcli command connects to 5433 in localhost which is connected to 5432 in the pg-netowrk*

 I faced some error on running the ny_data_ingest:v0 image because the ingest_data.py script was throwing an error for a line that was not in the file. (?!)

 Steps undertaken: